 Q. How long do you need to be employed (company driver) before starting to receive health care benefits?

-A. It's 60 days from date of hire for experienced drivers and 1st of the month 90 days after hire for recent grads.
+A. It's 60 days from date of hire for experienced drivers and 1st of the month 90 days after hire for new CDL holders.